SoftwareDevEngResearch/stin/README.md

 # About
 &nbsp;&nbsp;&nbsp;Steady influx modeling package (stin) allows for simulation of steady influx of gas into a vertical steady flow of liquid for a limited range of flow parameters.
 It is built on drift-flux model.
 &nbsp;&nbsp;&nbsp;This is a python package, so one should have python (with the standard library) installed on the computer.
+&nbsp;&nbsp;&nbsp;The package has a [documentation website].

 # Installation
 ## Installation from source